 A great number of countries in Africa are not economically independent, some politically unstable with an increasingly impatient, unemployed and/or unemployable youth (70 percent of population are under the age of 30).
 As such, Brand Africa cannot be ‘managed.’
 Even with pan-African institutions, such as the African Union, the goal is not to manage, but to influence, mobilize and coordinate the best of Africa.

-Brand Africa: Cities of Opportunity
+Brand Africa: cities of opportunity

 What role do cities play regarding the branding and reputation of Africa?

-Hjörtur Smárason, Iceland/Denmark:
+Hjörtur Smárason, Denmark:

 I believe African cities have a unique opportunity to position themselves as the leading cities in implementing smart city solutions and sustainable urban design.
 African cities are in general not the first that come to mind when you think of these solutions, but with the fastest urbanization in human history taking place in those cities in the coming decades, they have the opportunity to leapfrog over the infrastructures of the 20th century and shape the future city.
 I have seen this happen in digital health and mobile banking, where Africa has already taken the lead.